 Like some of the other countries I’ve mentioned today, Cyprus has been white-listed among the Paris and Tokyo MoUs, meaning it’s a high-quality flag with a low-risk compared to many other countries who’ve been gray or black-listed.

-This is a list kept by the U.S. Coast Guard.
-Since Cyprus is not on the list, inspections are kept at a minimum and less delays occur when entering and leaving ports
+It should be also noted that Cyprus is excluded from the “list of targeted flag states”, which is a list kept by the U.S. Coast Guard. meaning that inspections of the yacht with Cypriot flag are kept at a minimum and with no unnecessary delays when entering and leaving ports.

 Types of yacht registration:

 Cyprus offers three types of registration, including provisional registration, permanent registration, and parallel (bareboat) registration.

 1. Provisional remains in effect for 6 months; after expiration, it can only be renewed once more for 3 more months.

 2. Permanent Yacht Registration must take effect 6 to 9 months from the date your yacht was provisionally registered.

 3. For Parallel / Bareboat Registration your ship must hoist the Cyprus flag and “Limassol” must be marked as your port of registry.
 Parallel-in lasts for two years and is renewable.
 For parallel-out registration, your ship must hoist the foreign flag rather than the Cyprus flag and your port of registry must be the port of the foreign country.
 Parallel-out lasts for three years and is also renewable.

 Liberia is the oldest democracy in Africa and one of the first offshore, zero tax jurisdictions.

 The Liberian ship registry is a favorite among owners of large vessels; the country has the second largest registry in the world and makes up 12% of registered ships worldwide.